 Grow as a Leader...
 Become an RA!

-The benefits of being a Resident Assistant at Southeastern include a scholarship in the amount of the student's room, default meal plan charge, and $350 dollar compensation.
+The benefits of being a Resident Assistant at Southeastern include a scholarship in the amount of the student's room, default meal plan charge, and stipend each semester.
 Arguably more important are the intangible benefits of the RA position, which include training in crisis management, negotiation, advocacy, time management, etc. RAs are often prepared to make successful transitions from the college environment to the job market since they can demonstrate leadership training, management skills, and community involvement as part of their collegiate experience.
-Returning Resident Assistants who qualify may be eligible for increased compensation and responsibility.

 - Full-time enrollment in a degree program